 Spanish rentals typically quote rent without utilities included.
 Budget separately for the following each month:

-- Electric and gas: €60-120/month depending on season and flat size.
-Summer air conditioning and winter heating push this up significantly
+- Electric: €60-120/month depending on season and flat size.
+Summer air conditioning and winter heating push this up significantly.
+Main suppliers in La Linea are Endesa, Iberdrola, and Naturgy.

-- Internet: €30-45/month for fibre, which is widely available across La Linea
+- Internet: €30-45/month for fibre, available across La Linea.
+Main providers include Movistar, Vodafone, Orange, Digi, and MasMovil.

 Is the La Linea Rental Market Rising in 2026?

-Yes, slowly but clearly.
-Two things are driving this.
-The Gibraltar treaty going provisional on April 10 has renewed interest from cross-border workers.
+The Gibraltar treaty, provisionally applying on 15 July 2026, is adding demand from cross-border workers.
 The general Spanish rental market has also seen sustained inflation over the past two years, and La Linea is not immune even if it lags the bigger cities.
+Barrios nearest the border are showing the sharpest movement.
+Looking slightly further out gives better value and more stable rents going forward.

-Landlords in La Linea respond well to offers of a longer contract (12+ months) or prompt payment by bank transfer.
-If you can offer two months deposit upfront and commit to a year, many will throw in a parking space or agree to minor repairs before move-in without changing the headline rent.
+Landlords in La Linea respond well to offers of a longer contract (12 months or more) or prompt payment by bank transfer.
+If you can offer two months deposit upfront and commit to a year, many will include minor repairs before move-in without changing the headline rent.

 Frequently Asked Questions